richelbilderbeek/lesson_mermaid/docs/sessions/publishing_graphs.md

     - Learners have uploaded a Mermaid diagram to a GitHub README.md file

-# When to use mermaid?
+# When to use Mermaid?

 <!-- markdownlint-disable MD013 -->